 - 20 pitted Greek Kalamata olives halved or left whole

-- 1 15-ounce can artichoke hearts packed in water drained and halved
+- 1 15-ounce can artichoke hearts packed in water rinsed, drained, halved if large

-- Make the vinaigrette by whisking all ingredients together in a small bowl or place in a small jar with a tight lid and shake well.
-Taste and add additional lemon juice or oil, salt and pepper to taste.
-Set aside.
+- Make the vinaigrette in a blender so it emulsified and a little creamy.
+Alternatively whisk all ingredients together in a bowl or place in a jar with a tight lid and shake well.
+Taste and add a little honey if it's too tart, then set aside to dress the pasta salad.

 - Bring a large pot of water with a tablespoon of salt to a boil.
 Add the pasta and cook according to package directions.
 Check 1 minute before the end of the package timing.
 You want al dente pasta, not overly cooked pasta.
 Drain immediately, rinse with cold water briefly, and toss with a little vinaigrette or olive oil.
 Cool pasta to make the pasta salad.

 Make the pasta salad

 - When the pasta is cool, add the cucumbers, tomatoes, feta, olives, artichoke hearts, and pine nuts.
 Toss with another 2-3 tablespoons of the vinaigrette.
 Chill until ready to eat.